Best practices for all isolation architectures

 Hybrid service accounts

 Some hybrid solutions might require access to both on-premises and cloud resources.
-An example of a use case would be an Identity Governance solution that uses a service account on premises for access to AD DS and requires access to Azure AD.
+An example of a use case would be an application that uses a service account in AD DS for access to on premises domain-joined servers and also has an account in Microsoft Entra ID as it requires access to Microsoft Online Services.

-On-premises service accounts typically don't have the ability to sign in interactively, which means that in cloud scenarios they can't fulfill strong credential requirements such as multi-factor authentication (MFA).
+On-premises service accounts typically don't have the ability to sign in interactively, which means that in cloud scenarios they can't fulfill strong credential requirements such as multifactor authentication.
 In this scenario, don't use a service account that has been synced from on-premises, but instead use a managed identity \ service principal.
 For service principal (SP), use a certificate as a credential, or protect the SP with Conditional Access.

 If there are technical constraints that don't make this possible and the same account must be used for both on-premises and cloud, then implement compensating controls such as Conditional Access to lock down the hybrid account to come from a specific network location.

-An enterprise solution may be comprised of multiple Azure resources and its access should be managed and governed as a logical unit of assignment - a resource group.
-In that scenario, Azure AD security groups can be created and associated with the proper permissions and role assignment across all solution resources, so that adding or removing users from those groups results in allowing or denying access to the entire solution.
+An enterprise solution may be composed of multiple Azure resources and its access should be managed and governed as a logical unit of assignment - a resource group.
+In that scenario, Microsoft Entra security groups can be created and associated with the proper permissions and role assignment across all solution resources, so that adding or removing users from those groups results in allowing or denying access to the entire solution.

-We recommend you use security groups to grant access to Microsoft services that rely on licensing to provide access (for example, Dynamics 365, Power BI).
+We recommend you use group-based licensing and security groups for Microsoft services that rely on a user having a license seat assignment as a prerequisite before providing access (for example, Dynamics 365, Power BI).

-Azure AD also supports direct user assignment to third-party SaaS services (for example, Salesforce, Service Now) for single sign-on and identity provisioning.
-Direct assignments to resources can be natively governed from the cloud when combined with Azure AD access reviews and Azure AD entitlement management.
+Microsoft Entra ID also supports direct user assignment to third-party SaaS services (for example, Salesforce, Service Now) and on-premises applications for single sign-on and identity provisioning.
+Direct assignments to resources can be natively governed from the cloud when combined with Microsoft Entra access reviews and Microsoft Entra entitlement management.
 Direct assignment might be a good fit for end-user facing assignment.

 Some scenarios might require granting access to on-premises resources through on-premises Active Directory security groups.
-For those cases, consider the synchronization cycle to Azure AD when designing processes SLA.
+For those cases, consider the synchronization cycle to Microsoft Entra ID when designing processes SLA.

 This section describes the checks to perform and actions to take for credential management and access policies based on your organization's security posture.